John Deere Stock: Is It a Good Buy?

 Investors Should Be Ready for Uncertainty as the Pandemic Winds Down

-Although there are multiple factors influencing Deere’s performance and driving analysts toward high hopes for its second-quarter earnings, the company did enjoy the pandemic-era benefit of more interest in compact equipment as Americans made landscaping more of a priority during lockdown.
+Although multiple factors will influence Deere’s performance in its new fiscal year, the company did enjoy the pandemic-era benefit of increased interest in compact equipment as Americans made landscaping more of a priority during lockdown.

-Even if Deere’s second-quarter earnings are everything that analysts hope they will be, it’s unclear whether or not the company can hold on to the profitability it saw during the pandemic.
+Despite fourth-quarter earnings delivering more than expected, it’s unclear whether or not the company can hold on to the profitability it saw during the pandemic.

 Good To Know